 Now an Apple+ Animated TV Series!

-In the spirit of modern-day classics like Fish in a Tree and Counting by 7s comes the Schneider Family Book Award-winning story of a deaf girl's connection to a whale whose song can't be heard by his species, and the journey she takes to help him.
+The award-winning story of a deaf girl's connection to a whale whose song can't be heard by his species, and the journey she takes to help him.

 As featured in the Oscar-nominated documentary Crip Camp, and for readers of I Am Malala, one of the most influential disability rights activists in US history tells her story of fighting to belong.